-An eligibility issue is any information or set of circumstances which raises a legal question about whether you should be paid UI benefits, and which can deny, suspend or reduce your benefits under the unemployment insurance laws.
-The department must investigate all relevant eligibility issues which apply to your claim before paying UI benefits.
+An eligibility issue is any information or set of circumstances which raises a legal question about whether you should be paid unemployment benefits, and which can deny, suspend or reduce your benefits under the Unemployment Insurance law.
+The department must investigate all relevant eligibility issues which apply to your claim before paying unemployment benefits.

 We must hold your payments while we are investigating eligibility issues on your claim.
 However, while we are conducting the investigation, it is important that you continue to file your weekly claim certifications.

-You and your employer will be given the opportunity to present facts before a decision is made.
-If you fail to contact or provide information to the department when directed, or miss a scheduled interview, a decision will be made using the facts available and you could lose benefits.
+You and your employer will be given the opportunity to present facts before a determination is made.
+If you fail to contact or provide information to the department when directed, or miss a scheduled interview, a determination will be made using the facts available and you could lose benefits.

-After the investigation of an eligibility issue is completed, you are notified of the decision in writing.
+After the investigation of an eligibility issue is completed, you are notified of the determination in writing.

 Even if you have been paid enough wages from covered employment to qualify for unemployment benefits, you will not receive benefits if you:

 Important: Do not attempt to certify for benefits while you are outside of the United States, a U.S. Territory, or Canada for any reason.
 Your certification will be blocked and your benefits will be held.
 Certifying that you are ready, willing, and able to work while you are out of the country or giving your security credentials and/or SSN to another person to certify on your behalf may lead to severe penalties.
 These penalties can include overpayment, loss of benefits, monetary penalties, criminal prosecution and prison.

 You must tell us if you are a student while you file claims for unemployment benefits.
 An investigation will be conducted to decide whether you are available for work.
 You may not have to be available for work while attending school if you are enrolled in a course of study that is considered "approved training."

 An employing unit may submit to the department information that an individual has either tested positive or refused to submit to a test for the presence of controlled substances as a conditional offer of employment.